How To Send a Text Message in PowerApps

 - OnSelect: SendTextWithTwilio.Run( txtNumber.Text , txtMessage.Text )

 Now you know how to send a text message with PowerApps!
 Please leave your feedback.
-I hope this article has been helpful for you so bookmark this blog as new articles are be posted regularly.
+I hope this article has been helpful for you so bookmark this blog as new articles are posted regularly.